kermittheboi/android-tools-script/README.md

 - Uninstall script will also delete user's created folder.
 - Cleaning up the code.
 - Prevent accidental reset of Git details and new folder.
+- Script asks user if they want to download ROMs repo.
+- Script asks user if they want to sync the source code from the repo.